 Tracey is also the founder, owner, and operator of Bleecker Prompting, Inc., a premier TelePrompTer company.
 She has worked with hundreds of celebrities, politicians, newscasters, industrial actors, and corporate executives, as a prompter operator, speechwriter, and public speaking coach for television, film, and video shoots and live events.

-Tracey teaches on Zoom from her Upper West Side Studio.
+Tracey teaches in person and virtually from her Upper West Side Studio.

 Call or Text 718.755.4211